khashayarghajar/README/CONTRIBUTING.md

 - Always write a clear log message for your commits .
 One-line messages are fine for any changes .

 - - - -
-# 🐛 issues/Bug Reports #
+# 🐛 Bugs and issue Reports : #

-## Great Bug Reports tend to have :
+## Great Reports tend to have :
    - A quick summary and/or background
    - Be specific!
    - What actually happens
    - What you expected would happen
    > NOTE: possibly including why you think this might be happening, or stuff you tried that didn't work .

 ## you can report issues/Bugs by using :